 Maker Faire events are an opportunity for curious people who enjoy learning to see what others in the community are working on.
 It’s a marketplace of ideas and experiments, where makers can show off their passion projects, hobbies, and more.

-Maker Faire Miami, now in its Seventh year, is a two-day event at MDC Wolfsonian Campus.
-It’s one of the biggest volunteer managed Maker Faire events in the world.
+Maker Faire Miami, now in its Seventh year, is a two-day event and it’s one of the biggest volunteer managed Maker Faire events in the world.
 For 2019 we are bringing back many of our favorite past makers as well as welcoming new exhibits, makers and community groups.

 Before Maker Faire Miami in 2020, and Maker Faire Orlando in November 2019, Tampa will host their first Mini Maker Faire on July 27.